michael-trovato/advanced-macro-calculator/README.md

 The default minimum recommended intake of saturated fat is set to **0.15 g/kg<sub>LBM</sub>/day**.

 ## Managing your Caloric Intake
 The calculator meticulously ensures that your optimal protein and fat goals are met according to your dietary needs.
-Given the remaining calories, you could customize your macro targets.
+Given the remaining calories, you select your macro targets.
 This flexibility comes in handy when you want to modulate the macros according to your specific dietary regime.

 ### Available Options
 1. **Favor Carbohydrates:** Allocate all remaining calories to carbs.